 The first line is called the "tenkan-sen," which is the conversion line and represents the average of the highest high and the lowest low over the past nine periods.

 The fifth line is the "senkou span B," which is the average of the highest high and the lowest low over the past 52 periods, plotted 26 periods ahead of the current price.
-The area between the senkou span A and senkou span B is shaded, and this is known as the "cloud."
+The area between the senkou span A and senkou span B is shaded, and this region is known as the "cloud."

 Here’s an example of this indicator on a 1-minute chart of Motorsport Games Inc. (NASDAQ: MSGM).

-When both are clearly above the cloud, as they were in the early part of the day, then the underlying trend is bullish.
+When both are clearly above the cloud, as they were earlier in the day, the underlying trend is bullish.
+Conversely, when both are well below the cloud, the trend is bearish.

-The converse is true for bearish signals.
+The opposite is true for bearish signals.

 MACD

-A bullish divergence occurs when the MACD is making higher highs while the price is making lower lows, which could be a sign that the price is about to turn higher.
-A bearish divergence occurs when the MACD is making lower lows while the price is making higher highs, which could be a sign that the price is about to turn lower.
+A bullish divergence occurs when the MACD is making higher highs while the price is making lower lows, suggesting that the price could be about to turn higher.

 You can see on the MACD indicator along the bottom of this Amazon.com, Inc. (NASDAQ: AMZN) chart, that when there was a divergence of moving averages after the stock had a big uptrend or downtrend, the stock changed directions.